johnsyweb/crashcourse/README.md

 A model representing an event course, defined by a series of geographical points.
 Features include:

-- Calculating the total course length using the Haversine formula
+- Calculating the total course length using turf.js for accurate geodesic calculations
 - Providing access to start and finish points
 - Finding coordinates at any specific distance along the course
 - Determining the distance of a given position relative to the course
 - Calculating the left and right edges of the course
 - Identifying the narrowest and widest parts of the course and their widths
+- Modeling course width based on parallel paths and intersections
+- Supporting dynamic width calculations at any point along the course

 ### CourseDisplay

-A visualization component for rendering a course on a map.
+A visualisation component for rendering a course on a map.
 Features include:

 - Rendering the course path as a polyline
 - Displaying start and finish markers
-- Optional kilometer markers along the course
+- Optional kilometre markers along the course
-- Customizable line styling
+- Customisable line styling
 - Marking the narrowest and widest points of the course with annotations

 ### Map